I recently had the pleasure of visiting Tyntesfield at Christmas for their ‘Very Victorian Christmas’ event.

 I had arrived at sunset so my path was not only lit by twinkly lights but a beautiful pink glow from the sky.

-Upon every bench was yet more red bows, and following the signs for the house’s entrance, I was giddy as I saw a huge Christmas tree near the entrance decorated with fairy lights, red ribbons, pinecones and red and gold baubles.
+Upon every bench were yet more red bows, and following the signs for the house’s entrance, I was giddy as I saw a huge Christmas tree near the entrance decorated with fairy lights, red ribbons, pinecones and red and gold baubles.

 If this is what the outside had in store… I simply couldn’t wait to see the inside of the house!